unoplatform/uno.extensions/doc/Learn/Mvux/Advanced/Messaging.md

 As you can gather from the code, the service interacts with an external source to load and save `Person` data.
 In the example below, we can see the use of two of its methods: `GetAllAsync` and `CreateNameAsync`.

-There's also the `CreateNewPerson` method, which gets generated as a command in the bindable proxy, to be invoked from the View (refer to [commands](xref:Uno.Extensions.Mvux.Advanced.Commands) to learn about how MVUX generates commands).
+There's also the `CreateNewPerson` method, which gets generated as a command in the ViewModel, to be invoked from the View (refer to [commands](xref:Uno.Extensions.Mvux.Advanced.Commands) to learn about how MVUX generates commands).
 This method uses `CreateRandomName`, which generates a random name.
 Its implementation has been removed for brevity.

 The line using the MVUX messaging extension method is the one calling `messenger.Observe`.
 Read the code, and this line will be explained thereafter.